 - Sliced almonds, toasted (may toast in a dry saute pan till lightly browned or in a 350º oven for 3-6 minutes)

-- Whip cream cheese, vanilla and powdered sugar till fluffy.
-Put mixture into a quart ziplock bag and cut off one corner to allow for piping.
+- Whip cream cheese, vanilla, and powdered sugar till fluffy.
+Put the mixture into a quart ziplock bag and cut off one corner to allow for piping.

 - Trim the bottom of the berries so that each will stand up (non-stem side).
 Remove the stems and with a knife or melon baller, scoop out some of the strawberry flesh making room for the filling.

 - Pipe filling into the opening on top of the strawberry till it brims over the top.
 Garnish with the toasted almonds.

 Adapted from Martha Stewart